 Another beautiful drive is the Jan Phillips Mountain Drive above Paarl.
 It offers breathtaking vistas of Paarl and the surrounding winelands and a close-up of the giant granite domes from which Paarl derives its name.

-If you decide to do the loop outlined below, you’ll pass other gorgeous wine estates like Vergelegen and Lourensford, near the town of Somerset West.
+Whether you decide to do the coastal loop or not, you’ll pass other gorgeous wine estates like Vergelegen and Lourensford, near the town of Somerset West.
 Vergelegen is situated in the middle of expansive parklands and offers wine-tasting and meals in its beautiful Cape Dutch buildings.
 One spectacular wine estate, which is also a stunning place for a meal, is Waterkloof.
 Perched on a mountainside, this futuristic-looking wine estate offers wine-tasting and serves fantastic food with panoramic views of False Bay.

 Read other Velvet Escape posts on the Western Cape: